StarChart-Labs/flare-publishing-plugins/doc/docker-build.md

   - Depends on all per-container assemble tasks, assembling all specified containers
 - buildContainer
   - Depends on all per-container build tasks, building all specified containers
+  - Is set as a dependency of the `base` plug-in `assemble` task
+- cleanContainer
+  - Depends on all per-container clean tasks, cleaning all specified container images
+  - Is set as a dependency of the `base` plug-in `clean` task